krullulon/DigiCertQuiz/docs/hardening.md

   - Ensures each nameSlug and each fp is used by only one uid per quiz.

 Privacy Notes
-- No raw device attributes are stored; only a salted SHA‑256 hash (fp).
+- No raw device attributes are stored; only salted SHA‑256 hashes (fp, fpMachine).
 - nameSlug stores a normalized variant of the display name for uniqueness checks.
 - Reads remain public.
 Writes require anonymous auth and rules enforcement.
+- `fpMachine` is a browser‑agnostic hash used to study cross‑browser duplication.
+It is not enforced in rules v2.

 Operational Steps
 1) Apply rules v1 in Firebase console.